COLSSolc/backend-master-lokdonSKI/README.md

 Decrypted data  (msg) = c^d mod N

+AES will suffer a similarly if not the same fate as RSA.
+The future of quantum computer will certainly vilify it.
+We don't really have to wait into the future anyway.
+People are already saving petabytes of data in cloud.
+These will be disclosed as soon as quantum computer becomes available.

+The Fear:
+If anyone can obtain the factors of the lager number N with d (public key) any message will be decrypted.
+You should also note that Quantum computing has the potentials to solve the math and/or crack these numbers in a short period of time.
+This is usually known as polynomial time.
+In that case the RSA math will no longer be a hard problem of a non-deterministic polynomial (NP).

 Symmetric:

 Let Ct = cipher template length; where the length is the same as the keys used to perform wholistic encryption of the message.
 The message is added to extended key K of period D which could be an 64 bits passphrase.
 Note that a modulo arithemetic is used herein.